flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

     - Default for the MCDU setting for acceleration height (above ground).
 - Engine-Out Acceleration Height (ft):
     - Default for the MCDU setting for engine-out acceleration height (above ground).
-- Weight Unit:
-    - The weight unit of the aircraft used for aircraft weight, fuel and simBrief imports.
-- PAX Signs:
-    - Configures if the aircraft should use "No Smoking" or "No Portable Devices" in its ECAM message when the no smoking selector switch on the overhead panel is selected on.
 - ISIS Baro Unit
     - User can set which baro setting he wants to have in the ISIS backup instrument.
 - ISIS Metric Altitude
     - User can set which units setting he wants to have in the ISIS backup instrument.
+- PAX Signs:
+    - Configures if the aircraft should use "No Smoking" or "No Portable Devices" in its ECAM message when the no smoking selector switch on the overhead panel is selected on.
 - RMP VHF Spacing
     - Changes the spacing for selectable frequencies in the RMPs from 8.33kHz to 25kHz and vice versa.